 Friday 23rd June 2017, Urang Matang supported by Journey North.
 Wally Green Marquee, Portsoy.
 8pm – 11pm.
 Tickets £10 in advance.
 Over 18s only.
 Licenced bar.
 Journey North, a 5 piece Scottish folk rock band from Tayside and Fife, will kick off the evening.

 Urang Matang, featuring Portsoy’s own Jim Paterson of Dexys Midnight Runners fame take to the stage with their eclectic ska and reggae mix.

-This will be followed by a late night folk session until 1am.
+This will be followed by a late night folk session from 11pm until 1am.
 Free entry.

 Over Festival weekend, by The Salmon Bothy, you’ll find the Bothy Folk Club Stage, where you will find a host of talent led by Northern Shore on Saturday and Moonshine Madness on Sunday.

 Don’t miss the Youth Stage at Loch Soy, showcasing a host of young talented performers.

 Andrew Legge / Arthur Coates: The Rowies -Andrew on fiddle and Arthur on guitar will be performing on the youth stage at the Loch and also as part of The Rowies with Ellie Beaton, vocals and Stuart Jack, percussion.